-Details-This selection displays summary information about the build and the machine that invoked the build
+Details Pane

-Note: If a break point is active and was triggered, you will see this information here also.
-For more information on using ecbreakpoint, go to Using Breakpoints.
+This pane displays detailed information about the build and the machine that invoked the build.
+If a breakpoint is active and was triggered, this information appears here also.
+For details about using ecbreakpoint, see the "Using Breakpoints" section.

-- · Build ID-- Indicates the build ID number assigned by the Cluster Manager - Build Class- This build belongs to the build class whose name is displayed.
-A default build class name is displayed if one was not assigned - Job Count-Number of jobs run during the build - Priority-Priority at which the build was run - Min Agents-Minimum number of agents used during the build - Max Agents-Maximum number of agents that can be used by the build - Effective Agent Alloc-Percentage of time the build was able to get all the agents it requested that were available for it to use.
-100% means the build had all requested agents 100% of the time, while a lower percentage means that there were periods where agents that could have been used by this build were allocated to other builds - Wait Time-Time the build spent waiting for agents to become available - IP set-If eMake was directed to use an alternate set of IP addresses to access agent hosts, this field indicates which set was used.
-See the Multi-Interface Configuration document under ElectricAccelerator Technical Notes for more information. http://docs.electriccloud.com/technicalnotes\doc/PDF/ea\multiinterface\technote1\0.pdf - Workload-Sum of agent usage over all agents (in seconds).
-This value also appears in the annotation file - Host Name-The name of the machine from which the build was started - IP Address-The IP address of the machine from which the build was started
+- Build ID-Build ID number assigned by the Cluster Manager - Build Class- Build class to which the build belongs.
+A default build class name is displayed if one was not assigned - Job Count-Number of jobs run during the build - Priority-Priority at which the build was run - Min Agents-Minimum number of agents used during the build

-- User Name-The effective name of the user that started the build.
-This will be the same as the OS User Name unless -emake-impersonate-user was specified - OS User Name-The actual name of the user that started the build.
-This will be the same as the User Name unless -emake-impersonate-user was specified - User Label-The label portion of the build name - Platform-The platform on which the build ran - History Exists-Whether or not a history file existed for the build. - Command Line-The command line used to invoke eMake - Resource Request-The Agent resource on which the build ran. - CWD-The directory from which eMake ran - EMake Version-Electric Make version information - Build Log Directory-The location of the build log - History File-The full path to the history file that was input into the build - Configuration-This selection includes several build properties and displays build environment variables - AnnoDetail-Lists the annotation options used for the build.
-These options may have been specified on the eMake command-line or they might be inherited from the build class - Metrics-This selection includes more than 50 metrics characterizing different aspects of build performance
+- Max Agents-Maximum number of agents that can be used by the build - Effective Agent Alloc-Percentage of time the build was able to get all the agents it requested that were available for it to use.
+100% means the build had all requested agents 100% of the time, while a lower percentage means that there were periods where agents that could have been used by this build were allocated to other builds - Wait Time-Time that the build spent waiting for agents to become available - IP set-If eMake was directed to use an alternate set of IP addresses to access agent hosts, this field indicates which set was used.
+See the Multi-Interface Configuration document under ElectricAccelerator Technical Notes for more information. http://docs.electric-cloud.com/technicalnotes\doc/PDF/ea\ multiinterface\technote1\0.pdf - · Workload-Sum of agent usage over all agents (in seconds).
+This value also appears in the annotation file - · Host Name-Name of the machine from which the build was started - IP Address-IP address of the machine from which the build was started - User Name-Effective name of the user that started the build.
+This will be the same as the OS User Name unless --emake-impersonate-user was specified - OS User Name-Actual name of the user that started the build.
+This will be the same as the User Name unless --emake-impersonate-user was specified - User Label-Label portion of the build name - Platform-Platform on which the build ran - History Exists-Whether or not a history file existed for the build. - Command Line-Command line used to invoke eMake - Resource Request-Resource on which the build ran. - CWD-Directory from which eMake ran - EMake Version-Electric Make version information - Build Log Directory-Location of the build log - · History File-Full path to the history file that was input into the build